-Have you ever wondered how you can give back to your community in an impactful way?
+Have you ever wondered how you can give back to your community impactfully?
 As you plan for your estate, including a charitable giving component can be advantageous in minimizing the reduction of your wealth due to taxes during your lifetime and at death.

-How do I minimize taxes to the CRA?
+How do I minimize taxes to the Canadian Revenue Agency?

-How can I incorporate philanthropic planning into my estate plan?
+How to incorporate philanthropic planning into my estate plan?

 Yes – You can donate real estate to a charity.
 Many charities accept real estate as a donation; however, a charity will often sell your property and turn it into cash.
 This process can involve several steps that the charity will have to invest time in to realize the real estate value.